JetBrains/guide/site/python/tips/install-and-import/index.md

 topics:
   - python
 author: pwe
-subtitle: "While typing a symbol, let PyCharm install it and generate the import."
+subtitle: While typing a symbol, let PyCharm install it and generate the import.
 seealso:
   - title: Creating and Optimizing Imports
     href: >-